OneKey-Network/addressability-framework/Integration-guides/CMP-remodeling-guide.md

 ##### Change notification

-If the user selected one of the options to participate in PAF, the CMP must confirm by displaying the change notification (see [Change Notifications](#change-notifications) above)
+If the user selected one of the options to participate, the CMP must confirm by displaying the change notification (see [Change Notifications](#change-notifications) above)

 ### Editing Preferences